-While doing our search in the middle of February 2016, the City of Ottawa announced that the population of Ottawa is 870,250!
 I thought we were over one million by now but I will go by the numbers that the City of Ottawa is providing!
 They seem to be a pretty reliable source.

 Ottawa has grown by approximately 12 per cent!
 There are no signs of our growth stopping either.
 If you live here, I’m sure you will agree that there are new subdivisions and houses popping up all over the city.

 We are a bit biased but we know thousands of reasons why people would want to live in Ottawa (hence the reason for this website)!

 Ottawa is the fourth largest city in Canada behind Toronto (1), Montreal (2) & Calgary (3).
 In the province of Ontario, we are the second largest.